mkonda/limelight/README.md

 ## Running

+If you are running while tweaking, you'll want to run `go run limelight.go clubhouse <action>`.
+If you did the go install, you can also do `limelight clubhouse stories`.

 Running simple search on stories.

-`go run limelight.go clubhouse stories`
+`limelight clubhouse stories`

 You can also supply a query in `--stories-query`.
 If it works here:
 `https://app.clubhouse.io/<your-org>/search` it should work with limelight.

-Some examples:
+Some examples with tailored queries to `limelight clubhouse stories`:

+* `--stories-query "epic:\"Epic Name\""` Pull stories from an Epic
 * `--stories-query "state:500000027 -is:archived"` Kanban state open and not archved
 * `--stories-query "due:2021-01-01..2021-02-05 owner:mattkonda -is:archived"` Owned by Matt, not archived, due in a date range.
-* `go run limelight.go clubhouse stories --stories-query "due:2021-01-01..2021-02-05 owner:mattkonda -is:archived label:PriorityA"` with label!
+* `--stories-query "due:2021-01-01..2021-02-05 owner:mattkonda -is:archived label:PriorityA"` with label!

 ## Knowing Your States